secretstartups/handbook/sales/field-operations/sales-operations/order-management/index.html.md

 ### Subscription/Renewal Management Process

-Begining in FY23, the Order Management team will proactively review and correct bad renewal data.
+Beginning in FY23, the Order Management team will proactively review and correct bad renewal data.

 #### Background:

-It is important to have clean, correct renewal data - both for forecasting purposes, ATR (Available to Renew) analysis, and general data cleanliness.
+It is important to have clean, correct renewal data - both for forecasting purposes, ATR (Available to Renew, aka ARR Basis) analysis, and general data cleanliness.

 Our goal is to maintain 1:1 ratio of Renewal Opportunity to Customer Subscription:
 - Every Customer Subscription should link to one open or closed Renewal Opportunity